OCD is a rising concern

 Now that you understand the basics of ERP, here is an example of how ERP for OCD would work in real life.

-- The therapist asks her to engage in a situation that would normally evoke some doubt about herself, like speaking or singing in front of a group.
+- Jen's therapist asks her to engage in a situation that would normally evoke some doubt about herself, like speaking or singing in front of a group.

 - As the feelings of self-doubt come up, instead of relying on her preferred behavior of asking for reassurance, the therapist would encourage Jennifer to not ask for reassurance.

-- The therapist would offer support to Jennifer, who now feels anxious without reassurance, to stay with that feeling of anxiety until it mostly or completely goes away.
+- The therapist would offer support to Jen, who now feels anxious without reassurance, to stay with that feeling of anxiety until it mostly or completely goes away.

-- Over time, Jennifer learns that anxiety doesn’t last forever, and the uncomfortable feelings and thoughts will eventually end.
+- Over time, Jen learns that anxiety doesn’t last forever, and the uncomfortable feelings and thoughts will eventually end.

 Types of exposures for OCD